 - Human resource management

-- Messaging and collaboration applications
+- Messaging and collaboration applications (such as Microsoft Teams)

 This is important because businesses are under pressure to do more with less.
 Software-as-a-service allows them to spend less upfront while immediately getting the full benefits of the software.